RanaSheharyar/RanaSheharyar/README.md

 👋 Hi there!
 Welcome to my GitHub profile.
 I'm Rana Sheharyar, a seasoned full-stack data scientist and data engineer with over 5 years of professional experience.
 I'm passionate about leveraging cutting-edge technologies in data science and engineering to drive innovation and solve complex problems.

 ## About Me
+- 💼 Chief Scientist at CYBRNODE, a Full Stack data and artificial intelligence solutions firm.

-- 💼 Co-Founder & Managing Director at AFverse, an artificial intelligence solutions firm.
+- 💼 Co-founder & Managing Director at AFverse, an artificial intelligence solutions firm.
 - 🚗 Founder of Ridely, an AI-driven ridesharing platform focused on leveraging big data for urban optimization.
 - 🌱 Advocate for human-centered technology, data dignity, digital justice, and AI ethics.